-- Forums: Which his the central hub for the Unity community discussions.
+- Forums: This his the central hub for the Unity community discussions.

-- Answers: Represented by a self-service repository relating to common questions on product and workflows.
+- Answers: Represented by a self-service repository relating to common questions on products and workflows.

-- Documentation: This is translated into four languages, and it covers how to use every component in Unity.
+- Documentation: This is translated into four languages and covers how to use every component in Unity.